twilio/twilio-ruby/docs/usage/token-generation.rst

 Capability tokens are used by `Twilio Client
 <http://www.twilio.com/api/client>`_ to provide connection
 security and authorization.
 The `Capability Token documentation
-<https://www.twilio.com/docs/client/capability-tokens>`_ explains in depth the purpose and
+<https://www.twilio.com/docs/api/client/capability-tokens>`_ explains in depth the purpose and
 features of these tokens.

-:class:`Twilio::Util::Capability` is responsible for the creation of these capability tokens.
+:class:`Twilio::JWT::ClientCapability` is responsible for the creation of these capability tokens.
 You'll need your Twilio AccountSid and AuthToken.

 .. code-block:: ruby

     require 'twilio-ruby'

-    # Find these values at twilio.com/user/account
+    # Find these values at twilio.com/console
-    account_sid = "AC123123"
+    account_sid = "ACXXXXXXXXXXXXXXXXX"
-    auth_token = "secret"
+    auth_token = "YYYYYYYYYYYYYYYYYY"

-    @capability = Twilio::Util::Capability.new account_sid, auth_token
+    @capability = Twilio::JWT::ClientCapability.new(account_sid, auth_token)

 You can also configure capability tokens using the top level configure method, like so: